 This event is for experienced swimmers who have the training and confidence to swim in open water unassisted, including possible winds, rough waves, or rain showers.
-Swimmers registering for the 5km King Wolf swim distance must have completed a minimum training distance of 3km prior to race day - no proof is required, we trust you.
+Swimmers registering for the 5km King Wolf swim distance must have completed a minimum training distance of 3km prior to race day - proof of minimum distance may be required.

-The swim takes place on a busy waterway, for reasons of safety each swimmer must have a kayaker with them at all times.
+For reasons of safety each swimmer must have a kayaker with them at all times.
 No sharing of a single kayaker for multiple swimmers is permitted.
-We strongly recommend you bring your own kayaker, but if needed the committee will make every effort to find one for you.
+We strongly recommend you bring your own kayaker, a limited number of volunteer kayakers may be available.

 In addition to kayak escorts, there will also be a number of safety crew first aiders, open water lifeguards, kayakers and motor boats positioned along the race course.
 In the unlikely event of an emergency, swimmers will be taken by motor boat and then ambulance to the Kingston General Hospital.